pythoncapi/pythoncapi/doc/optimize_python.rst

 A tracing and moving garbage collector would be more efficient.
-The garbage collection could be done in multiple steps in separated thread rather than having long delays causing by the CPython blocking stop-the-world gabage collector.
+The garbage collection could be done in multiple steps in separated thread rather than having long delays causing by the CPython blocking stop-the-world garbage collector.

-The ability to deference pointers like ``PyObject*`` make the implementation of a moving gabarge collector more complicated.
+The ability to deference pointers like ``PyObject*`` makes the implementation of a moving garbarge collector more complicated.
 Only using handles would make the implementation simpler.

 Run Python threads in parallel